-The Group's sales heavily rely on the Transportation Systems (9) Business alliances and Industrial Systems segments.
-Its customers conduct busi-With the aim of business expansion and enhancing competiness operations at home and overseas.
-As such, business tiveness, the Group proactively pursues various alliances with climates and individual spending conditions in different third parties.
-However, if these alliances do not deliver expectcountries may affect the Group's business performance. ed results due to a failure in forging favorable relationships with partners, the Group may face an impact on its perfor-The great majority of the Group's production bases are located mance.
+The Group's sales heavily rely on the Transportation Systems and Industrial Systems segments.
+Its customers conduct business operations at home and overseas.
+As such, business climates and individual spending conditions in different countries may affect the Group's business performance.